odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 description of the merchandise sold.

 Since January 1, 2018, external trade is a requirement for taxpayers, who carry export operations of type A1.
-While the current CFDI is 4.0, the external trade is currently on version 1.1
+While the current CFDI is 4.0, the external trade is currently on version 2.0

-In order to use this feature, the modules :guilabel:`l10n_mx_edi_extended` and :guilabel:`l10n_mx_edi_extended_40` have to be installed.
+In order to use this feature, the module :guilabel:`l10n_mx_edi_extended` needs to be installed.

 .. important::
    Before installing, make sure your business needs to use this feature.
 Consult your accountant